JacksonBurns/astartes/README.md

 ## Using `astartes`
 `astartes` is designed as a drop-in replacement for `sklearn`'s `train_test_split` function.
 To switch to `astartes`, change `from sklearn.model_selection import train_test_split` to `from astartes import train_test_split`.

-By default, `astartes` will use a random splitting approach identical to that which is implemented in `sklearn`, and a variety of deterministic sampling approaches can be used by specifying one additional argument ot the function:
+By default, `astartes` will split data randomly.
+Additionally, a variety of algorithmic sampling approaches can be used by specifying the `sampler` argument to the function:

 ```python
 X_train, X_test, y_train, y_test = train_test_split(